This page carries on with Casca’s life story from after the end of the American Civil War to just before World War Two

 - 1869 – Escapes from the island in a dug out canoe

-Tossed onto the Californian coast after a storm Casca makes a living as a bouncer in the saloons of San Francisco until a fatal fight over a dancing girl.
+Tossed onto the Californian coast after a storm Casca makes a living as a bouncer in the saloons of the frontier, and then gets involved in a mission of revenge.
 Heading into the wilderness he signs up as an army trooper.
-Commanded by Custer, Casca is sickened by the slaughter of the Native tribes, but in 1876 as part of the Seventh Cavalry, Casca and his compatriots are wiped out.
+Commanded by Custer, Casca is part of the Seventh Cavalry that are wiped out at the Little BigHorn.
 Casca comes round as the only survivor and walks off into obscurity.

 Finally destitute again, in order to earn money he rejoins the US Army and takes part in the fighting on Cuba in the war against Spain.
 After victory Casca sails for the far east and Hong Kong.